pingcap/talent-plan/rust/projects/parallelism/project.md

 This gives us a lot of clues about the implementation strategy we're pursuing.
 First, think about why the engine needs to implement `Clone` when we have a multi-threaded implementation.
-Instead of being coy, this once I'll just tell you that each thread is going to need access to the engine.
+This once I'll just tell you that each thread is going to need access to the engine.
 Now think about why that makes us use `&self` instead of `&mut self`.
 What do you know about shared mutable state?
-By the end of this project be sure you understand the implications here &mdash; _this is what Rust is all about_.
+By the end of this project be sure you understand the implications here &mdash;
+_this is what Rust is all about_.

 In this model, `KvsEngine` behaves like a _handle_ to another object, and because that object is shared between threads, it probably needs to live on the